3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 block types present in our target block set.

 #### Aligning 3D Models to RGB-D Images of Cluttered Scenes

 This is a convolutional neural network (CNN) approach to 3D pose recognition with objects from a furniture dataset.
 The network architecture has 3 convolution layers, 4 normalization layers, 3 rectified linear units, and a dropout layer with a ratio of 0.5.
 The network is trained for classification with softmax regression loss with the assumption that all objects will be resting on a surface.
-When testing, the image is propogated forward through the network and the network outputs a pose estimate of an object's orientation.
+When testing, the image is propagated forward through the network and the network outputs a pose estimate of an object's orientation.

 Then this method performs a search on a list of CAD models at different scales.
 Then the model search compares bounding box data given by the CNN output with dimension data from the models.
 When the correct model and scale is found for an object the rotation and translation are computed by using the iterative closest point (ICP) algorithm.
 Gravity is computed to restrain ICP to only rotate the furniture models in an upright position.
 The objects' vertical translation is also assumed to be at floor level which helps with occlusion issues.

 This method provides useful ideas about a potential convolutional neural network approach to our project's computer vision problem.
 The dataset and model-fitting methods are not applicable to our specific needs, but I believe the neural network approach could be a potentially useful architecture that we may consider for risk mitigation if another structure fails to meet our needs.

-#### Deep Sliding Shapes for Amodal 3D Object Detection in RGB-D Images

 #### Learning 6D Object Pose Estimation using 3D Object Coordinates

 This method begins by predicting probabilities and coordinates of object instances using a decision forest.
 An energy function is applied to the output of the forest next.
 Then, optimization is performed using an algorithm based on Random Sample Consensus (RANSAC).